ISE Roadmap

 Journey Years

-Proactively explore all the resources and supports offered by the Academic Success Centre and your Faculty to help you be the best student you can be!
+Proactively explore all the resources and supports offered by the Centre for Learning Strategy Support and your Faculty to help you be the best student you can be!

 Connect with your Registrar’s Office to make an appointment with an academic advisor who can help you explore your program options, course selection and much more!